 Add chopped vegetables of your choice and sauté until tender-crisp.
 Season with a splash of low-sodium soy sauce .
 Serve over cooked brown rice.
 Complete the meal with a dish of mandarin oranges and a glass of milk.

 2.Casserole: Place 4 cups cooked brown pasta in a casserole dish.
-Add 2 cups cooked beef, chicken, pork, or beans.
+Add 2 cups of beans.

 Add 2 cups green beans (drained) or broccoli (thawed and drained).
 Add 1 can diced tomatoes with juice and 1 teaspoon Italian seasoning.
 Salt and pepper to taste.
 Combine.

-3.Omelet: Cook up eggs with your choice of fillings: veggies, shredded cheese, diced cooked meat or deli ham.
+3.Omelet: Cook up eggs with your choice of fillings: veggies and shredded cheese, .
 Serve with orange slices and whole wheat toast.

-4.Tuna/Chicken/Egg Salad: Mix cooked diced chicken, canned tuna or salmon, or hard cooked eggs with diced veggies of your choice (celery, onion, bell peppers, carrots, etc.) in a medium bowl.
+4.Tuna//Egg Salad: Mix canned tuna or salmon, or hard cooked eggs with diced veggies of your choice (celery, onion, bell peppers, carrots, etc.) in a medium bowl.